BelaPlatform/bela_newBlog/docs/_posts/2020-01-23-absurd-instrument-hackathon.markdown

 ## Featured Mentors

 [Hannah Perner-Wilson](https://www.plusea.at) and [John Bowers](https://www.ncl.ac.uk/sacs/staff/profile/johnbowers.html) supported the hackathon in a sublime fashion.
 These mentors have both significant experience in the fields of music technology, craft, research through design and DIY.
-They were on site for the all duration of the event, guiding and challenging participants from both technical and theoretical viewpoints.
+They were on site for the full duration of the event, guiding and challenging participants from both technical and theoretical viewpoints.

 {% include single-image.html fileName="absurd-music-design/Hannah.jpg"%}